 These endeavours in a national; museum were unique and groundbreaking and lead the Armouries to be the model on many programs around the world

-Once the idea for amn organisation was in place, the decisoon needed to made what format that should follow.
+Once the idea for an organisation was in place, the decision needed to made what format that should follow.

-As the inital goal was top offer the training to people fromor already in more formal martial arts training.
-It was felt that Guidl needed to offer something simialr
+As the initial goal was to offer the training to people already in more formal martial arts training.
+It was felt that Guild needed to offer something similar.
+IA structure that people were familiar with.
+Structure, syllabus, grades etc.

 Expansion, changes and stabilisation